 The default_supplier_admin attribute is a readonly attribute that maintains a reference to the default SupplierAdmin instance associated with the target EventChannel instance.
 Each EventChannel instance has an associated default SupplierAdmin instance, which exists upon creation of the channel and is assigned the unique identifier of zero.
-Subsequently, clients can create additional Event Service style SupplierAdmin instances by invoking the inherited for_suppliers operation, and additional Notification Service style SupplierAdmin instances by the EventChannel interface.
+Subsequently, clients can create additional Event Service style SupplierAdmin instances by invoking the inherited for_suppliers operation, and additional Notification Service style SupplierAdmin instances by invoking the new_for_suppliers operation defined by the EventChannel interface.